On Islamabad’s bike lanes, residents pedal towards a greener city

 It is a “real joy” to see how Islamabad’s new bicycle lanes could help tackle those problems, she said, pedalling off.

-The opening of Islamabad’s bike lanes in November was the first phase of a plan to install around 60 km of cycle tracks by mid-2018, which is now awaiting national government approval, Aziz told a foreign news agency.
+The opening of Islamabad’s bike lanes in November was the first phase of a plan to install around 60 km of cycle tracks by mid-2018, which is now awaiting national government approval, Aziz told the Thomson Reuters Foundation.

 Separated from the roads by wide strips of grass to keep vehicles out, the new bike lanes connect government offices, schools, shopping malls, food courts, markets, tourist spots like the zoo, and the Margalla Hills National Park.